Trshant/stackedit/posts/2019-02-05-bloom-filter.md

 Client ->> Client : Updates Itself
 ```

 However, the server itself consists of 2 parts. the web server and the database server.
+The strategy for the code hashing should be:
-In the code examples above we saw that we can use the murmurhash to update the hash probably in a field in the same table.
-Along with this, we need to continuously update the master hash with each insert or update, periodically refreshing the masterhash.
+1. Update the hash probably in a field in the same table. or a linked one.
+2. Continuously update the master hash with each insert or update.
+3. Periodically refresh the masterhash to ensure the deleted data a.

 ```SQL
 SELECT * FROM table_name HAVING hash_field_value & CMH <> hash_field_value